 ECG abnormalities suggesting target-organ damage include signs of left ventricular hypertrophy or acute ischemia.

-Urinalysis abnormalities typical of renal involvement include RBCs, RBC casts, and proteinuria.
+Urinalysis abnormalities typical of renal involvement include red blood cells (RBCs), RBC casts, and proteinuria.

 Diagnosis is based on the presence of a very high BP and findings of target-organ involvement.

 Hypertensive emergencies are treated in an ICU; blood pressure is progressively (although not abruptly) reduced using a short-acting, titratable IV drug.
 Choice of drug and speed and degree of reduction vary somewhat with the target organ involved, but generally a 20 to 25% reduction in MAP over an hour or so is appropriate, with further titration based on symptoms.
 Achieving “normal” BP urgently is not necessary.
-Typical first-line drugs include nitroprusside, fenoldopam, nicardipine, and labetalol (see Table: Parenteral Drugs for Hypertensive Emergencies).
+Typical first-line drugs include nitroprusside, fenoldopam, nicardipine, and labetalol (see table Parenteral Drugs for Hypertensive Emergencies Parenteral Drugs for Hypertensive Emergencies A hypertensive emergency is severe hypertension with signs of damage to target organs (primarily the brain, cardiovascular system, and kidneys).
+Diagnosis is by blood pressure (BP) measurement... read more ).
 Nitroglycerin alone is less potent.

 Oral drugs are not indicated because onset is variable and the drugs are difficult to titrate.
-Although short-acting oral nifedipine reduces BP rapidly, it may lead to acute cardiovascular and cerebrovascular events (sometimes fatal) and is therefore not recommended.
+Although short-acting oral nifedipine reduces blood pressure rapidly, it may lead to acute cardiovascular and cerebrovascular events (sometimes fatal) and is therefore not recommended.

 Clevidipine is an ultra-short-acting (within 1 to 2 minutes), 3rd-generation calcium channel blocker that reduces peripheral resistance without affecting venous vascular tone and cardiac filling pressures.
 Clevidipine is rapidly hydrolyzed by blood esterases and, thus, its metabolism is not affected by renal or hepatic function.
-In recent trials, it has been shown to be effective and safe in the control of perioperative hypertension and hypertensive emergencies and was associated with lower mortality than nitroprusside.
+It has been shown to be effective and safe in the control of perioperative hypertension and hypertensive emergencies and was associated with lower mortality than nitroprusside.

-Starting dose of clevidipine is 1 to 2 mg/h, doubling the dose every 90 sec until approaching target BP, at which time dose is increased by less than double every 5 to 10 min.
-Clevidipine may thus be preferred over nitroprusside for most hypertensive emergencies, although it should be used with caution in acute heart failure with low ejection fraction as it may have negative inotropic effects.
+Starting dose of clevidipine is 1 to 2 mg/hour, doubling the dose every 90 seconds until approaching target BP, at which time dose is increased by less than double every 5 to 10 minutes.
+Clevidipine may thus be preferred over nitroprusside for most hypertensive emergencies, although it should be used with caution in acute heart failure with reduced ejection fraction Heart failure with reduced ejection fraction (HFrEF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more as it may have negative inotropic effects.
 If clevidipine is not available, then fenoldopam, nitroglycerin, or nicardipine are reasonable alternatives.

-Nitroprusside is a venous and arterial dilator, reducing preload and afterload; thus, it is the most useful for hypertensive patients with heart failure.
-It is also used for hypertensive encephalopathy and, with beta-blockers, for aortic dissection.
-Starting dose is 0.25 to 1.0 mcg/kg/min titrated in increments of 0.5 mcg/kg to a maximum of 8 to 10 mcg/kg/min; maximum dose is given for ≤ 10 min to minimize risk of cyanide toxicity.
+Nitroprusside is a venous and arterial dilator, reducing preload and afterload; thus, it is the most useful for hypertensive patients with heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more .
+It is also used for hypertensive encephalopathy and, with beta-blockers, for aortic dissection Aortic Dissection Aortic dissection is the surging of blood through a tear in the aortic intima with separation of the intima and media and creation of a false lumen (channel).
+The intimal tear may be a primary... read more .
+Starting dose is 0.25 to 1.0 mcg/kg/minute titrated in increments of 0.5 mcg/kg to a maximum of 8 to 10 mcg/kg/minute; maximum dose is given for ≤ 10 minutes to minimize risk of cyanide toxicity.
 The drug is rapidly broken down into cyanide and nitric oxide (the active moiety).
 Cyanide is detoxified to thiocyanate.
-However, administration of > 2 mcg/kg/min can lead to cyanide accumulation with toxicity to the CNS and heart; manifestations include agitation, seizures, cardiac instability, and an anion gap metabolic acidosis.
+However, administration of > 2 mcg/kg/minute can lead to cyanide accumulation with toxicity to the central nervous system and heart; manifestations include agitation, seizures, cardiac instability, and an anion gap metabolic acidosis.

 Fenoldopam is a peripheral dopamine-1 agonist that causes systemic and renal vasodilation and natriuresis.
 Onset is rapid and half-life is brief, making it an effective alternative to nitroprusside, with the added benefit that it does not cross the blood-brain barrier.
-Initial dosage is 0.1 mcg/kg/min IV infusion, titrated upward by 0.1 mcg/kg q 15 min to a maximum of 1.6 mcg/kg/min.
+Initial dosage is 0.1 mcg/kg/minute IV infusion, titrated upward by 0.1 mcg/kg every 15 minutes to a maximum of 1.6 mcg/kg/minute.

 Nitroglycerin is a vasodilator that affects veins more than arterioles.
-It can be used to manage hypertension during and after coronary artery bypass graft surgery, acute myocardial infarction, unstable angina pectoris, and acute pulmonary edema.
+It can be used to manage hypertension during and after coronary artery bypass graft surgery Coronary Artery Bypass Grafting (CABG) Frontal and lateral chest x-ray of a patient post coronary artery bypass surgery showing sternal sutures (black arrow) and surgical clips (red arrow).
+Coronary artery bypass grafting (CABG)... read more , acute myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more , unstable angina pectoris Unstable Angina Unstable angina results from acute obstruction of a coronary artery without myocardial infarction.
+Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.
+Diagnosis... read more , and acute pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
+Findings are severe dyspnea, diaphoresis, wheezing, and sometimes blood-tinged... read more .
 IV nitroglycerin is preferable to nitroprusside for patients with severe coronary artery disease because nitroglycerin increases coronary flow, whereas nitroprusside tends to decrease coronary flow to ischemic areas, possibly because of a “steal” mechanism.
-Starting dose is 10 to 20 mcg/min titrated upward by 10 mcg/min q 5 min to maximum antihypertensive effect.
+Starting dose is 10 to 20 mcg/minute titrated upward by 10 mcg/minute every 5 minutes to maximum antihypertensive effect.

 For long-term BP control, nitroglycerin must be used with other drugs.
 The most common adverse effect is headache (in about 2%); others include tachycardia, nausea, vomiting, apprehension, restlessness, muscular twitching, and palpitations.

 Nicardipine, a dihydropyridine calcium channel blocker with less negative inotropic effects than nifedipine, acts primarily as a vasodilator.
 It is most often used for postoperative hypertension and during pregnancy.
-Dosage is 5 mg/h IV, increased q 15 min to a maximum of 15 mg/h.
-It may cause flushing, headache, and tachycardia; it can decrease GFR in patients with renal insufficiency.
+Dosage is 5 mg/hour IV, increased every 15 minutes to a maximum of 15 mg/hour.
+It may cause flushing, headache, and tachycardia; it can decrease glomerular filtration rate (GFR) in patients with renal insufficiency.

-Labetalol is a beta -blocker with some alpha-1-blocking effects, thus causing vasodilation without the typical accompanying reflex tachycardia.
+Labetalol is a beta-blocker with some alpha-1-blocking effects, thus causing vasodilation without the typical accompanying reflex tachycardia.
 It can be given as a constant infusion or as frequent boluses; use of boluses has not been shown to cause significant hypotension.
 Labetalol is used during pregnancy, for intracranial disorders requiring BP control, and after myocardial infarction.
-Infusion is 0.5 to 2 mg/min, titrated upward to a maximum of 4 to 5 mg/min.
-Boluses begin with 20 mg IV followed every 10 min by 40 mg, then 80 mg (up to 3 doses) to a maximum total of 300 mg.
-Adverse effects are minimal, but because of its beta -blocking activity, labetalol should not be used for hypertensive emergencies in patients with asthma.
+Infusion is 0.5 to 2 mg/minute, titrated upward to a maximum of 4 to 5 mg/minute.
+Boluses begin with 20 mg IV followed every 10 minutes by 40 mg, then 80 mg (up to 3 doses) to a maximum total of 300 mg.
+Adverse effects are minimal, but because of its beta -blocking activity, labetalol should not be used for hypertensive emergencies in patients with asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+Symptoms and signs include dyspnea... read more .
 Low doses may be used for left ventricular failure if nitroglycerin is given simultaneously.